In this vignette I suppose that you are already familiar with at

 logging R packages and you are looking for suggestions on how to

-.
+switch to logger.
 Before moving forward, please make sure

 that you have read the Introduction